NOTICE: We are not booking in more work at present.

 Certain eave and dormer window designs work better with thatch than others.
 Thatch weighs only 7 pounds per square foot, so no special roof reinforcing is needed.

-Contact Mike for a detailed quote.
+Contact Mike for an estimate or a quotation.

 When thatched properly by professionals, the major portion of such a roof (excluding the ridge) should last 20 – 30 years in the Irish climate.